 • the use of products that strip the natural oils from your skin

 The skin cells on your scalp and body normally multiply when you need more of them.
 Then they die and shed off.
 During this process, your skin cells turn over on a regular basis or turn over faster in response to inflammation.
-When you have dandruff, skin cells on your scalp shed more quickly than usual.

-The main cause of dandruff is seborrheic dermatitis, a condition that turns your skin oily, red, and scaly.
-The white or yellow scales flake off, creating dandruff.
-You can get seborrheic dermatitis anywhere you have oil glands, including your eyebrows, groin, armpits, chest, upper back, ears and along the sides of your nose.
+You can get seborrheic dermatitis anywhere you have oil glands, including your eyebrows, groin, armpits, chest, upper back, ears, and along the sides of your nose.
 In babies it’s called cradle cap.

 Often, a fungus called Malassezia triggers dandruff.
-This fungus normally lives on your scalp.
-If you have too much of it, though, it causes your skin cells to multiply more quickly than usual.
+This fungus normally lives on your scalp — but if you have too much of it, the skin cells multiply rapidly, causing flaking.

 Dirty hair doesn’t cause dandruff, but if you don’t wash your hair often enough, the oily buildup can contribute to flakes.